-Starting from the beaches in the province of Darien, travel along the coast through Panama City, then the Panama Bay Area beaches, then the Peninsula area of Los Santos and finally the provinces of Veraguas and Chiriqui.
+Starting from the beaches in Darien's province, travel along the coast through Panama City, then the Panama Bay Area beaches, then the Peninsula area of Los Santos, and finally the provinces of Veraguas and Chiriqui.
 The Pacific side has so many beach breaks which would suit all skill levels.

-Panama City has a few different surf breaks, however, it is not hugely recommended due to the city pollution that has gone into the ocean and the government is in the process of cleaning it up.
-Also, there must be a really big swell for these spots to break.
+Panama City has a few different surf breaks.
+However, it is not hugely recommended due to the city pollution that has gone into the ocean, and the government is cleaning it up.
+Also, there must be a massive swell for these spots to break.

 Los Santos: Pedasi / Tonosi

-The province of Los Santos has some of the best surf in Panama, as it is located out on the peninsula of Panama.
+The province of Los Santos has some of the best surf in Panama, located out on the Peninsula of Panama.
 That is the part of Panama that looks like a boot that sticks out in the Pacific ocean.

 To get there, you go down the Pan American highway, then take a left at Divisa, then go through Chitre, then through Las Tablas, then to Pedasi.
-At Pedasi, the beaches begin, and run all the way through Tonosi to the end of the road at Cambutal.
+At Pedasi, the beaches begin and run through Tonosi to the end of the road at Cambutal.
 There are dozens of unexplored beaches in this area.

 The province of Veraguas has some of the best surf known to Panama and Central America for that matter.
 This is the area around the back (west) side of the Peninsula.
 The main breaks are all close to the town of Santa Catalina.

-The province of Chiriqui has several islands in the Pacific that have really good surf.
-These islands are very remote and generally only those who have access by sail boat or yacht can get to them.
+The province of Chiriqui has several islands in the Pacific that have excellent surf.
+These islands are very remote, and generally, only those who have access by sailboat or yacht can get to them.

-However, there are some tour operators that offer specialized tours to these exclusive surf locations.
-There is also excellent fishing in this area, and there is one particular spot in the area called "Hannibal Bank" that is world-famous for catching marlin and sail fish.
+However, some tour operators offer specialized tours to these exclusive surf locations.
+There is also excellent fishing in this area, and there is one particular spot in the area called "Hannibal Bank" that is world-famous for catching marlin and sailfish.